AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/03_UserRights_Assignment-Hardening_Settings.md

 - 🛡️ Avoid giving `Domain Users` access to “Allow log on locally” unless necessary.
 - 🧪 Test GPO on limited OU before full deployment.
-- 🔐 Combine with LAPS, BitLocker, and Defender policies for a full hardening baseline.

----